ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 Cancellations
 --------------

-It is allowed to cancel current version of contract and create new one only before signature and during contract is `pending`.
+It is allowed to cancel current version of contract and create new one during contract is `pending`.

-For example, if buyer already sign the contract, it is forbidden for him cancel this version:

-.. http:example:: http/contract-buyer-cancel-contract-forbidden.http
-   :code:

 To cancel current version of contract, participant of contract should create a cancellation with reason: